 In the afternoon, your guide will take you through the busy streets of Phnom Penh’s downtown on a walking tour.
 Start from the riverfront of mighty Mekong river, we walk to Cambodia Post Office, a nice French colonial style buildings.

-Then we move to Wat Phnom (a Buddhist temple) which is near to the Post Office.
+Then move to Wat Phnom (a Buddhist temple) which is near to the Post Office.
 According to legend, the first pagoda was built in 1373 to house four Buddha statues which are discovered by a wealthy widow called Penh, inside a large koki tree floating down on Mekong river.
-During our walking tour, we also visit other colonial buildings including National Library, Raffles building and the magnificent Central Market (Phsar Thmei), a landmark building in Phnom Penh.
+During our walking tour, we also visit other colonial buildings including National Library and the magnificent Central Market (Phsar Thmei), a landmark building in Phnom Penh.

 Overnight at hotel in Phnom Penh.